Local leaders share thoughts day before Inauguration

 SPARTANBURG, S.C.
-(WSPA) – With Inauguration Day just one day away, we wanted to hear how those in the Upstate plan to participate and what they expect to see.
+(WSPA) – With Inauguration Day on Wednesday, we wanted to hear how those in the Upstate plan to participate and what they expect to see.

 “We’re used to having the peaceful transfer of power and not having to have that many troops there,” Trevor Rubenzer said.